Freedom in the World

 Saint Kitts and Nevis is an electoral democracy.
 The 2004 elections were free and fair.
 The federal government consists of the prime minister, the cabinet, and the unicameral National Assembly.
 A governor-general represents Britain’s Queen Elizabeth II as ceremonial head of state.
 Elected National Assembly members—eight from Saint Kitts and three from Nevis—serve five-year terms.
 Senators are appointed to the body, and their number may not exceed two-thirds of the elected members, with one chosen by the leader of the parliamentary opposition for every two chosen by the prime minister.
 Saint Kitts’s main political parties are the SKNLP and the PAM.
 On Nevis, the two main parties are the CCM, which had long been the majority party there, and the NRP, which won a majority of seats in the Nevis Island Assembly in July 2006.
 Nevis’s assembly is composed of five elected and three appointed members, and the local government pays for all of its own services except for those involving police and foreign relations.
 Saint Kitts has no similar body.

-In an effort to create greater transparency in political party financing, a constitutional amendment was approved in 2005, requiring the disclosure of all campaign donors whose gifts exceeded a certain threshold.
-While concerns persisted that drug trafficking and money laundering may undermine the effectiveness of the police force and taint the judicial process, St. Kitts and Nevis generally implemented its anti-corruption laws effectively and several top parliamentary figures publicly released their finances and called on the prime minister to do the same.
-Saint Kitts and Nevis was not surveyed in Transparency International’s 2007 Corruption Perceptions Index.
+In an effort to create greater transparency in political party financing, a constitutional amendment was approvedin 2005, requiring the disclosure of all campaign donors whose gifts exceeded a certain threshold.
+While concerns persisted that drug trafficking and money laundering may undermine the effectiveness of the police force and taint the judicial process, Saint Kitts and Nevis has generally implemented its anticorruption laws effectively.
+In January 2008, the cabinet proposed the Integrity in Public Life Act, which would require political party candidates, members of parliament, ministers, and senior civil servants to declare their assets.
+In June and July, lawmakers passed anti-money laundering regulations as well as an antiterrorism amendment act, designed to shore up money laundering and counter financing components of antiterrorism legislation.
+Saint Kitts and Nevis was not surveyed in Transparency International’s 2008 Corruption Perceptions Index.

 Constitutional guarantees of free expression are generally respected.
-The sole local television station is government-owned, although it is managed by a Trinidadian company, and there are some restrictions on opposition access to the medium.
+The sole local television station is government owned, although it is managed by a Trinidadian company, and there are some restrictions on opposition access to the medium.
 The government radio station was privatized in 1997.
-There are eight radio stations and two daily newspapers, and each major political party publishes a weekly or fortnightly newspaper.
+There are four radio stations and two newspapers; one of them publishes daily and the other one weekly.
 Foreign media are available, and internet access is not restricted.

 The free exercise of religion is constitutionally protected, and academic freedom is generally honored.